Building An Automation Test Framework For Windows-Based ERP

 ERPs are a platform that can give a view of what’s happening in the organization.
 Let’s take the example from a logistics perspective; the add-on extends the business point of view from just the rudimentary numbers on sales or purchases to a complete control system on sales, purchases and inventory.

 With the ERPs and add-ons, the idea is cohesion between operations and the needed results.
 Automate with the add-on and observe with the ERP through perfect implementation for cohesion.
-The following are a few examples of add-ons we’ve worked on for the logistics industry:
+Many organizations find that ERP integration simplifies reporting and improves overall visibility.

 Digitizing operations with bar-code scanning- Add-on for Sage 300